abdinasir1993/marketing-agency-refractor-project/README.md

 1.  images was missing descriptive alt tags which i ammended
 2.  i have added samentic htmls elements instead of certain divs. i have added a header, nave, section, aside and a footer.
 3. CHANGED THE TITLE TO MAKE IT MORE DESCRIPTIVE
+4.  included an id tag to make the link accessible for the "online-reputation -management"